pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

 So if I am spending less time moving, what am I spending more time on?

-## My laptop and cellphone are my new best friends
+## My laptop and smartphone are my new best friends

 Let's be real, they aren't new friends, we are just getting acquainted on a whole new level.

-*summary coming soon*
+My previous device usage was like a pendulum; I would have stretches of time that I would spend long hours on the computer and periods where I would achieve a better balance.
+Now, most days are the same, with an occasional day here and there where I manage to spend fewer than 4 hours staring at a screen.

 <figure align="center">
 	<a href="/images/shelter-in-place/device_daily_rolling.png">